Dodging bullets, our resident Mr. Miles offers his thoughts on an underappreciated Pentastar.

 In the third of a short series, I will remind readers of what was on sale in 1984, courtesy of the much missed “World Car Guide”.

 In this little delve into the World Car Guide I’ll take two attempts to dress mutton up as something finer.
 The Chrysler Executive and Cadillac Cimarron saw two companies desperately or cynically trying to pass off low-end platforms as much finer vehicles.
 The Cimarron is famously awful and there might still be a retired executive alive who looks into the mirror every day and sees the face of the man who signed off Cadillac’s least good car.
 Continue reading “World Cars 1984 (3): Chrysler Executive and Cadillac Cimarron”

 The Chrysler Stratus: all the bad qualities of American cars, Japanese cars and European cars rolled into one unappetising shape.
 In 1995 these cars had the power to thrill.

 This car has two claims to our attention today.
-The first is that in the cold light of day, it is hard to believe this car and its almost identical stable-mates were nominated on Car & Driver´s 10 best list.
-I wasn´t aware of this at the time.
-The second reason I´m drawn to it is because it was the first car I was ever paid to review**.
-I wrote 1000 words and saw the editor chop out 200 of them, more or less killing the nuances of the text stone dead.
-I wanted to write a Continue reading “Something Rotten in Denmark: 1998 Chrysler Stratus”
+The first is that in the cold light of day, it is hard to believe this car and its almost identical stable-mates were nominated on Car & Driver’s 10 best list.
+I wasn’t aware of this at the time.
+The second reason I’m drawn to it is because it was the first car I was ever paid to review**.